Propagation-Based Vulnerability Impact Assessment for Software Supply Chains: Approach

 To address these issues, we propose to construct a {\vpsp}-level dependency graph.
 The number of {\vpsp}s in an ecosystem is usually much smaller than that of {\vpspv}s, meaning that the {\vpsp}-level dependency graph has a much smaller scale than the {\vpspv}-level dependency graph.
 The {\vpsp}-level graph can not only reduce computational overhead, but also serve as an efficient pre-filter, allowing queries to quickly narrow down the search space.
 With the initial traversal confined to a smaller, less complex {\vpsp}-level graph, the overall analysis becomes more scalable.

 We follow a four-step procedure to build the {\vpsp}-level dependency graph.
 First, we download the ecosystem index and extract all the {\vpspv} identifiers from the index into a list.
 Second, we obtain the dependency declaration files for {\vpspv}s in this list from the official repository.
 Third, we parse the dependency declaration files to extract the dependencies of each {\vpspv} and save them into \verb|deps.json| files.
 Fourth, we construct the {\vpsp}-level dependency graph by analyzing the \verb|deps.json| files of all the {\vpspv}s.
 Specifically, for each {\vpsp}, we aggregate all the recorded dependent {\vpspv}s from the \verb|deps.json| files of the {\vpspv}s that belong to it.
-During the propagation analysis (\autoref{sec:vuln_propagate}), we conduct a targeted {\vpspv}-level inspection by querying the \verb|deps.json| files when necessary, at which point the scale of the subject has been significantly reduced.
+It is important to note that we only build the dependency graph once and then continue to update it incrementally following the official repository, rather than building the entire dependency graph each time a new vulnerability is analyzed, which greatly reduces the time cost and improves the efficiency.
+During the propagation analysis (\autoref{sec:vuln_propagate}) for a new vulnerability, a corresponding subgraph is queried, and we conduct a targeted {\vpspv}-level inspection by querying the \verb|deps.json| files when necessary, at which point the scale of the subject has been significantly reduced.